 Representation in media is something that is always important but at times not discussed, and some things get missed.
 There is going to be a whole new audience that is going to discover Shankar's depiction of characters such as Far Cry’s Captain Laserhawk and see themselves represented for the very first time.

-One of the most inspiring things about Shankar is his refreshing candidness around his own struggles with mental health, especially anxiety.
+One of the most inspiring things about Shankar is his refreshing candidness about his own struggles with mental health, especially anxiety.
 And with so many projects on the go, the pressure from fans of franchises he brings to life, and the craziness of work-life balance, he really communicates how he manages when struggling with mental health.
 He says that mental health is very important to every individual, and when dealing with a difficult period of time, there are ways to manage it, learn from it, and thrive.

 "And I would even add to that it's not just that everything happens for a reason, go into everything, assuming that it's not just happening for a reason.
 It's happening for your benefit.
 Like this thing fell through and didn't happen or that person left your life.
 Not for a reason, it happened for you," Shankar said.
 "And that's where the magic happens.
 Because you're constantly approaching life now with the silver lining and you're constantly approaching life with the silver lining of gratitude.
 And that attracts more of that.
 The energy that you put out is kind of the energy that is completely reflected, it's completely reflected back at you."

 The TechRaptor team and Shankar discussed output perspective and how individuals should not get married to a result, which can be very difficult to do, but "if you spend minutes, hours, days, months, years worrying about some of this stuff, it's not going to help.
-What it's going to do is attract more your minds like a magnet.
+What it's going to do is attract more of your minds like a magnet.
 So it's going to attract more.
 Worry and anxiety, right, so then it becomes like a cycle."
 At times, it can be difficult to even realize that you are stuck in that cycle, and it can be hard to even get out of.

 "For me, another tool or another cheat code I that I got was that you don't become like this without battles.
 Right, because you got to earn this.
 And the ultimate battle with the demon, the demon isn't out there, the demon's in here, and everyone has their own demon, their own insecurity, their own voice that's telling them that they're not good enough or that they're this or framing kind of creating a reality distorting narrative around them," Shankar said.
 "And it's as simple as thanking that voice for protecting you, but releasing it and saying, I don't need you anymore.
 Because that's what a lot of these things are, mechanisms that we create, these prisons we create to keep ourselves safe."

 Another thing to look at and take note of are your responses to things, and there are readily available tools.
 Shankar suggested things such as acupuncture because your body can hold onto past traumas in a physical form, and there is a mind, body, spirit, and soul connection - a powerful one.
 It's even something as basic as meditation or the posture that you give.
-Focus on little things that you do to help feel more in control or empowered in life.
+Focus on the little things that you do to help feel more in control or empowered in life.
 Being more aware of your mental health and clarity can really aid in a number of ways.

 Ending on the importance of mental health was the perfect way to end the discussion with Adi Shankar, who not only is a multitalented creator, director, writer, and more, but he is also someone who deals with mental health issues just like everyone else.
 We hope you've enjoyed this article, and we thank Shankar for taking the time to share his thoughts with us.